 At first reading, you may be overwhelmed by the details and rules outlined.
 Please know that the intent is to help you prepare for a very important and sacred moment in your lives.
 Diocesan regulations and local experience are summarized here to underscore the seriousness and sacramental nature of your marriage.

 Who can marry us?
 Matrimony is the only sacrament not conferred by an ordained minister.
 Rather, the marrying couple confers the sacrament on each other.
 That is why either the bride or groom must be a practicing Catholic.
 The priest or deacon is witness to their vows of mutual love.
-The ceremony is a public acknowledgement of their willingness to take on the responsibilities of marriage.
+The ceremony is a public acknowledgment of their willingness to take on the responsibilities of marriage.

 The Priests and the Deacons of the parish are the ordained ministers who can officiate at weddings.
 Another Priest/Deacon who is a relative or friend can also be delegated to celebrate your wedding.
 A visiting Priest/Deacon is required to comply with all of St. Peter’s policies for both the liturgy and ceremony.
-Requests for a celebrant other than the parish Priest/Deacon should be made early to determine who will do the instructing and paper work in the process of preparing for your wedding.
+Requests for a celebrant other than the parish Priest/Deacon should be made early to determine who will do the instructing and paperwork in the process of preparing for your wedding.
 Ministers of other denominations are welcome to participate.
-The visiting Priest/Deacon is to give the wedding file to the wedding coordinator at completion of the service.
+The visiting Priest/Deacon is to give the wedding file to the wedding coordinator at the completion of the service.

 A marriage date should not be set until you, as a couple, contact the Parish Center.
 A date can be made over the phone.
 (A date cannot be made when one of the parties has an Annulment case pending before the Diocesan Tribunal.)
 The receptionist will let you know if the date is open and will pencil your name in.